kander87/kander87/README.md

 <p align="center">
   <img max width= 20% src="https://media.giphy.com/media/l0FF56cexcW2JAXCJj/giphy.gif" />

+Software developer with a transferrable skillset in teaching for 12+ years.
+I am excited to continue expanding my knowledge in the technical field through my work-ethic, communication skills, and abilities to quickly learn new tasks and react to changes in the moment.

+As a Software Developer, I have find joy in:
-  👋 Hi, I’m @kander87 but my real name is Kate Anderson.
-I am making the career change into software development after being in education for 12 years.
-I am excited to continue expanding my knowledge in the field.
-In my time as a Software Developer I have created multiple full stack web applications using Python, JavaScript, C#, HTML, and CSS.
+- Consulting for several small businesses in a freelance capacity to created multiple full stack web applications using Python, JavaScript, C#, HTML, and CSS.
 Additionally, I have experience in data analytics with Sheets, R, and SQL.
+- Building projects of my own (peek at my repositories!)
+- Analyzing data for small and large businesses

 <h2 align ="center" > :brain:	 Technologies/Tools Learned  :brain:	</h2>
 <div align="center">